Creamy Tuscan Chicken (Paleo & Keto)

 Once we went in that direction we tested it a few more times to makes sure it’s JUST RIGHT for you, and well, because we wanted to eat more of it!

 We served this easy weeknight dinner up with cauli-rice, but it would be equally delicious over pasta, with white rice, cauliflower gnocchi (our Trader Joe’s favorite right now), or even a bed of sautéed greens!

-I am so happy to partner with my friends at Shenandoah Valley Organic to bring you today’s Creamy Tuscan Chicken recipe!
+I am so happy to partner with my friends at Farmer Focus to bring you today’s Creamy Tuscan Chicken recipe!
 Shenandoah Valley Organic is my go-to trusted chicken company because they pride themselves in producing the highest quality chicken grown on family-owned farms.
 I love the quality so much, and everyone in my family who tries it agrees!
 It’s the best, and I love supporting their farmers and a company that is working hard to do things right!